lobrylab/PitViper/README.md

 ### Inputs

-Before using PitViper, we will introduce its input files.

 PitViper allows you to start an analysis from raw data files such as FASTQ, an already aligned BAM file or a count matrix.
 Depending on this, the input files will be different.

 #### Starting from raw FASTQ files